-7 The common practice is to set a maximum 5 working days deadline, for any clarification / completion request.
+&lt;sup>4 The common practice is to set a maximum 5 working days deadline, for any clarification / completion request.
 However, in justified cases, these deadlines can be either extended or shortened.

-8 Normally the pre-contracting period, which starts after the approval in eMS of all modifications resulted from the assessment process, will not exceed 27 working days.
+&lt;sup>5 Normally the pre-contracting period, which starts after the approval in eMS of all modifications resulted from the assessment process, will not exceed 27 working days.
 See the flow-chart above.

-9Exceptions are the central budgetary organs, in both Member States.
+Exceptions are the central budgetary organs, in both Member States.